math-comp/math-comp/CONTRIBUTING.md

 ### Regular factories

-Factories enabling to build a structure can be discoverd with `HB.howto`, for instance
+Factories enabling to build a structure can be discovered with `HB.howto`, for instance

 ```Coq
 HB.howto eqType.
 ```

-tells us that `eqType` instances can be built with `hasDecEq.Build`, one can then
+tells us that `eqType` instances can be built with `hasDecEq.Build`.
+(Note that by default `HB.howto` may not return all the available factories;
+it might be necessary to increase the depth search using a natural number as in `HB.howto xyzType 5`.)
+One can then

 ```Coq
 HB.about hasDecEq.Build.